Ledecky Shines As Popovici Flops At Swimming World Championships - UrduPoint

 It was also her 15th individual world gold, drawing her level with fellow American great Michael Phelps.

-Ledecky said that "every race has a story to it" and she was "just continuing that feeling of improvement".
+Ledecky said that "every race has a story to it" after she won the 15,000m freestyle world title for a fifth time.

-"I'm just feeling really locked into my distance races right now," said the 26-year-old.
+"I'm just feeling really locked into my distance races right now," the 26-year-old said.

 "I dove in and felt really, really good."
-Ledecky's gold was one of two for the United States, with Ryan Mason dethroning Italian champion Thomas Ceccon in the men's 100m backstroke.
+Ledecky's gold was one of two for the United States, with Ryan Murphy dethroning Italian champion Thomas Ceccon in the men's 100m backstroke.

 Britain won its first gold of the championships as Matthew Richards stunned Popovici in the men's 200m freestyle.